microbiomedata/issues/decisions/0013-data-mgmt-jamo.md

 Use JAMO to handle data managament lifecycle needs (option 3).

+We need something in short order to avoid having a commonly writable area for NMDC data at NERSC (that serves both web and workflows), and JAMO meets our base requirements.
+Since the EMSL data management setup is sufficiently different this may not apply there, but we can investigate integration in the future.

 ### Pros
 - JAMO is already a production service utilized by JGI that we can take advantage of
 - HPSS has a number of quirks and JAMO handles these automatically